wmde/fundraising-banners-until-2022/README.md

 ## Campaigns, Banner assets and structure
 The file `campaign_info.toml` contains the metadata for all banners and campaigns.
 It'll be used to determine the unique file names of the output and the input files, the so-called *[entry points](https://webpack.js.org/configuration/entry-context/)*.
 Entry points are the local files (configured with the setting `filename`) which will be compiled by [Webpack](https://webpack.js.org) to pure JavaScript code and JavaScript code wrapped in wikitext that can be copied to CentralNotice.
 The CentralNotice banner names (which can also be used for the `devbanner` parameter in the preview) come from the `pagename` setting.

-Each entry point includes JavaScript libraries, CSS and HTML templates through `require` statements, which Webpack will then handle according to file type.
-Most assets are shared between the banners.
+Each entry point includes JavaScript libraries, CSS and HTML templates through `require` statements in the entry point files.
+Webpack is [configured](webpack.common.js) to handle file types according to their extension: HTML templates are preprocessed as JavaScript templating functions, CSS is preprocessed and will be inserted as an inline `<style>` tag, etc. Most assets are shared between the banners.

 The `campaign_tracking` and `tracking` parameters in `campaign_info.toml` are used to create the tracking information inside the banner code.
 The tracking information is passed to the form fields and event tracking pixels inside the banner.

+## Creating new campaigns
+1. Duplicate an existing folder with banner entry points, e.g. `desktop`.
+2. Create a new campaign and its banner configuration in `campaign_info.toml`.

 ### Creating A/B tests
 The changes to the code depend on which kind of test you are running.